mosman7/eng130_terraform/README.md

-What is Terraform, benefits - use cases - who is using it - who owns it

 ## What is Terraform
 - Terraform is an open-source infrastructure as code software tool.
 - It is a tool for building, changing and versioning infrastructure safely and efficiently.